 tablets with break line on both sides.
 AUST R 196502.

 Available in blister packs of 25 and 100.

 Not all strengths, pack types and/or pack sizes may be available.

-Each tablet contains 5 mg or 10 mg of metoclopramide hydrochloride monohydrate as
+Each tablet contains 10 mg of metoclopramide hydrochloride monohydrate as the active

 It also contains the following inactive ingredients:

 colloidal anhydrous silica